t1cgAcademy/Web-Dev-101-Week-4-Assignment/README.md

 2. Remember Object format!!!
 3. Don't forget about your HTML and Javascript selectors!!!
 4. Refer to previous lessons/assignments for instructions on cloning code and getting started.

+### Extra Tasks

+1. You will be making an array helper, which will take all of the unread books and display in array format
+2. You will do the same but for read books
+3. You will create an update array button, that will update both arrays with any new books added in the object generator since arrays were first created